elijahandrews/global-tunnel/README.md

 ### Always-CONNECT Proxies

-If the proxy expects you to use the `CONNECT` method for both HTTP and HTTPS requests, you'll need the `tunnel: 'both'` option.
+If the proxy expects you to use the `CONNECT` method for both HTTP and HTTPS requests, you'll need the `connect: 'both'` option.

 What does this mean?
 It means that instead of ...